Dispatch Review: When Saving the City Means Managing Misfit Heroes

 - Jeffrey Wright (The Batman, Casino Royale)

-- Plus surprise appearances from Jacksepticeye, MoistCr1TiKaL, Alanah Pearce, and Yung Gravy
+- Bonus guest appearances by Jacksepticeye, MoistCr1TiKaL, Alanah Pearce and Yung Gravy

 Dispatch (Credit: AdHoc Studio )